HasanMothaffar/ReachTheFlag/README.md

 ### Symbols

-`*`: Current player position.
+`*`: Player position.
 This symbol moves as you press movement keys.

 `1`: A cell that allows stepping on it only one time.
 Once the player steps on it, it will turn to 0.